June 13, 2019

-The SMCR has been in force for banks, building societies, credit unions and PRA-designated investment firms (Relevant Authorised Persons) since March 2016.
-The SMCR is due to be extended to cover all FCA (Financial Conduct Authority) solo-regulated financial services firms from 9 December 2019 and will replace the APR entirely.
+The SMCR has been in force for banks, building societies, credit unions and PRA-designated investment firms (Relevant Authorised Persons) since March 2016 and is due to be extended to cover all FCA (Financial Conduct Authority) solo-regulated financial services firms from 9 December 2019.
+It will replace the APER entirely.

 How Will the Regime Apply to Different Firms?